...in a galaxy far, far away....

 Meanwhile, Williams’ score builds on the original with new themes and flourishes.
 The first time we hear “The Imperial March” and get the establishing shots of the geometric layout of Vader’s cockpit and the Imperial fleet is perhaps the most breathless, audiovisually brilliant few minutes of the entire Star Wars series.

-But beyond that moment, the glorious fusion of music and drama that made the original feel so vital is greatly diminished.
+But beyond that moment, the glorious fusion of music and drama that made the original feel so vital is a bit diminished.

 For more than a decade, from middle school through college, I considered Empire Strikes Back one of my ten-or-so favorite movies ever.
 But as I’ve gotten older, it has started to feel a bit too conventional (albeit still phenomenal) to rank so high.
-I’m not quite ready to bump it down a rating, but I’m the closest I’ve ever been, and I’m a little sad about that.
+I’m not quite ready to bump it down a rating out of masterpiece territory, but I’m the closest I’ve ever been, and I’m a little sad about that.

 - Review Project: 2009 Top 100